biscuit-auth/biscuit/SPECIFICATIONS.md

 or from rules, and are represented by the `#authority` symbol as the first element of a fact.
 They hold the initial rights for the token.

-Ambient facts can only be created by the verifier, and are represented by the `#ambient` symbol as the first element of a fact.
-They indicate data related to the operation the token is authorizing, and are provided by the verifier.
+Ambient facts can only be provided by the verifier, and are represented by the `#ambient` symbol as the first element of a fact.
+They indicate data related to the operation the token is authorizing.

-Facts can also be created in blocks other than the authority block, but they will only be valid when evaluating this block's caveats.
+Facts can also be created in blocks other than the authority block, but they cannot be authority or ambient facts.

 ### Caveats